PackFitter

 Can I travel Europe with just a carry-on?

-Yes — most Europe trips of 7–14 days can be done carry-on-only with the right packing strategy.
+Carry-on-only is achievable for most 7–14 day Europe trips with the right strategy, though it requires deliberate packing choices.
 The key factors are laundry access, climate, and whether you pack bulky extras like boots or a laptop.
-A 35–40L carry-on backpack or suitcase works for most travelers in mild weather with mid-trip laundry.
+A 35–40L carry-on backpack or suitcase works for disciplined packers in mild weather with mid-trip laundry.
 Cold-weather trips or heavy packers may need 40–45L or a checked bag.

 What size bag do I need for 2 weeks in Europe?